Secure information, secure work, secure value

 - IT operations: provisions and revokes account access across all UpTeam staff for common services, such as G Suite, JIRA, Slack, GitHub, etc.

 - Compliance: works with third-party service providers to create and review audit-ready compliance reports and recommend actions to close compliance gaps.

 The Compliance group can also work with specific UpTeam Accelerator clients in support of customer-specific compliance requirements, such as HIPAA, PCI-DSS, and FedRamp.

 At UpTeam, our security operations principles are derived from international standards for security controls, security management risk assessment, and mitigation.
 These include International Standardization Organization (ISO) 27005:2011, 27001:2013, and 27002:2013.

 In addition, we apply security practices on data storage platforms, addressing data in transit and data at rest, as follows:

 - G-suite, our default cloud storage and document management platform, provides 256-bit SSL/TLS encryption in transit and at least AES-128 for data at rest.

 - GitHub Is our default for code versioning and Storage. get up hosts have encrypted disks, and transfer data using SSH and HTTPS.

 - Amazon Is our preferred data storage service.
 BLOBs and database backups are stored in S3, transferred via S3 encrypted connection, and encrypted (AES-256) by default.

-- Each application has its own separate databases.
-In case of a security breach, this contains or at least minimize any potential exposure.
+- Each application has its separate database.
+In case of a security breach, this contains or at least minimizes any potential exposure.
 Databases are backed up to S3 with these same protocols.